canonical/certification-docs/Policy_Guide-16.04.rst

 Regression Bugs
 '''''''''''''''
-Bugs found in the OS during re-certification, or during regression testing will be handled with higher priority than normal bugs.
-A bug found in a later package version will NOT jeopardize an existing certification.
+Bugs found in the OS during re-certification, or during regression testing, will be handled with higher priority than normal bugs.
+A bug found in a later package version will *not* jeopardize an existing certification.
 In other words, if package X is version 1.01 in 16.04 when a SUT is certified and package X is version 1.10 in 16.04.2 and causes a failure during regression testing, your original 16.04 certification will not be affected, and the regression